Planar Novikov-Shubin invariant for adjacency matrices of structured directed dense random graphs: Main results

 \begin{corollary}[Novikov–Shubin invariant] The planar Novikov–Shubin invariant, defined by \eqref{Novikov Shubin}, for the directed stochastic block model with a matrix of connection probabilities $P$ that is irreducible and has support is $c_{\rm NS} = 2\kappa$ with $\kappa$ defined in \eqref{eq:defkapp}.
 In particular, $c_{\rm NS} = 2 \frac{1+\ell_1}{1+\ell_1+\ell_2}$ for two non-negative integers $\ell_1, \ell_2$. \end{corollary}

 We now briefly compare the results of \cite{Kruegersingularity}, in the Hermitian case, with the current results.
 In \cite{Kruegersingularity}, the first step was to conjugate $S$ by a single permutation matrix into a normal form, similar to \eqref{def wt S}, but preserving the Hermitian symmetry.
 From this normal form the degree of singularity in the density was computed from the length of the longest down left part through the anti-diagonal of the matrix.
-In the current paper, we require two permutation matrices to bring $S$ into normal form and the degree of the singularity depends not just on the resulting normal form but also the interaction between this normal form and the concatenation $Q$ of these two permutation matrices.
+In particular, the singularity degree is given as a rational function of a single natural number.
+In the current paper, we require two permutation matrices to bring $S$ into normal form and the degree of the singularity depends not just on the resulting normal form but also the interaction between this normal form and the product $Q$ of these two permutation matrices.
+This leads to a richer class of singularities, parametrized by two natural numbers.